osedo/GSA-MREMA/README.md

 ### Input

 A SummarizedExperiment object is required.
 Details on creating a SummarizedExperiment object can be found [here](https://www.bioconductor.org/help/course-materials/2019/BSS2019/04_Practical_CoreApproachesInBioconductor.html), in part 3.
-If you wish to continue with the cell-type specific problem the purity estimates should be added to the colData of the SummarizedExperiment object.
-In this context the values given for purity should be the proportion of normal cells in a sample.
+If you wish to continue with the cell-type specific problem the estimates of the cell propotion of interst should be added to the colData of the SummarizedExperiment object.
+In this example the proportion of cancer cells in a sample is supplied in the colData as purity.

 ```R
 sum_exp_raw_count